How to Cancel Your Shopify Subscription in 6 Easy Steps

 Step 5: How to cancel shopify subscription

-Step 6: A confirmation window will appear, notifying you that you will lose access to all store data.
-If you are certain about canceling, enter your admin password and select “Deactivate store” to finalize the process.
+Step 6: A confirmation window will appear informing you that you will lose access to all store data.
+If you are sure you want to cancel, enter your admin password and select Deactivate store to complete the process.

 Step 6: How to cancel shopify subscription